-They have also reviewed Minimum Tax upwards from 0.5% to 1% and the Tax Table has also being notably amended.
+They have also reviewed the Minimum Tax upwards from 0.5% to 1% and the Tax Table has also been notably amended.

 How to calculate your tax payable

-Lets take you though these steps to calculate his taxable income;
+Let’s take you through these steps to calculate his taxable income:

 (Remember CRA replaces all reliefs including transport, leave allowance, rents etc.)

-The amended law makes it very easy to calculate income taxes unlike before, thus eliminating most of the loopholes that was previously being exploited by tax payers.
+The amended law makes it very easy to calculate income taxes unlike before, thus eliminating most of the loopholes that were previously being used to exploit taxpayers.

 But how can I reduce my taxable income?

-Pension – To encourage pension contribution the government allows employees contribute more than 8% of your basic, housing and transport as pension contribution.
-By doing so, you get more tax reliefs thus lower taxable income.
-Using the same example above, assume you decide to increase your pension contribution from 8% to 10%, your monthly taxes reduce to N24, 623 as depicted below;
+To encourage pension contribution the Government allows employees to contribute more than 8% of your basic, housing, and transport as a pension contribution.
+By doing so, you get more tax reliefs, thus lower taxable income.
+Using the example above, assuming you decide to increase your pension contribution from 8% to 10%, your monthly taxes reduce to N24,623 as depicted below:

-Life Assurance – Life Assurance premiums are those premiums you pay towards insuring an immediate family member in the event that you die.
+Life Assurance premiums are those premiums you pay towards insuring an immediate family member in the event that you die.
 There is no limit to how much you can contribute and how much relief you can get from it.
 The higher your life assurance, the higher the relief that you get.
-In the same example above, assuming Mr Ahmed paid a premium of N500k in life assurance during the year and also contributes 10% as pension, His taxes will look like this;
+Assuming Mr Ahmed paid a premium of N500,000 in life assurance during the year and also contributes 10% as pension, His taxes will look like this:

-You can see that the tax per month has dropped to N16, 139 per month as against N24, 623 when he didn’t pay premiums on life assurance.
+You can see that the tax per month has dropped to N16,139 as against N24,623 when he didn’t pay premiums on life assurance.
 Just like the increase in pension contribution, this also dents your take home but you get the benefit similarly.

 Below is a simple template to help calculate your taxes by yourself.
 Send us an email or drop a comment if you have issues using it.
 Help us to help you.